top of page

 From the famous Dorrigo Skywalk with breath-taking views of the ancient Gondwana Rainforest canopy.

-Keep your eyes and ears peeled for the large colourful Wompoo Fruit-Dove, the Eastern Whipbird with its distinctive whip-crack call, the Satin Bowerbird (males are known for their iridescent deep blue plumage), and if you're lucky, the elusive Green Catbird with its cat-like tail.
+Keep your eyes and ears peeled for the large colourful Wompoo Fruit-Dove, the Eastern Whipbird with its distinctive whip-crack call, and the Satin Bowerbird.
+The males are known for their iridescent deep blue plumage.
+If you're lucky, you might even spot the elusive Green Catbird with its cat-like tail!

 White cafe exterior, woman entering; plate with colorful food; woman serving at counter under "Components Cafe" sign, vibrant decor.

-Between nature hikes, we paused for a bite at Components Café in Dorrigo - a charming stop brimming with local flavour delivering incredible food and coffee.
+Between nature hikes, we paused for a bite at Components Café in Dorrigo.
+This charming stop was brimming with local flavour, delivering incredible food and coffee.

 Outdoor cafe at the Old Butter Factory with pasta and drinks on the table, historical sign, vintage tractors, and lush greenery under a blue sky.

-We meandered through the valley to Bellingen, a creative, historic little town with a warm community, and ended up lunching at the Butter Factory Café, housed in the restored building with rustic character and artisan flair.
+Next, we meandered through the valley to Bellingen, a creative, historic little town with a warm community.
+We ended up lunching at the Butter Factory Café, housed in a restored building with rustic character and artisan flair.

 Woman hugging a giant koala statue, feeding wallabies, and observing an emu at Billabong Zoo.
 Lush greenery background.